sreid7/RedHat-RH124/README.md

 -r → Reverses the sorting order (oldest first instead of newest).
 -i → Shows the inode number of each file (useful for identifying files uniquely within a filesystem).

+ex. telnet localhost (error message can be sent to a file) ex. send to a file named "errorfile".
+Ex. telnet localhost 2> errorfile.

+**Pipe**

+ex. cd /etc , then ls -ltr (creates a very long output of files and directories), then instead you can use ls -ltr | more, this displays the information by pages.
+You can tap the space bar to view each page.